Debt cap: overview: introduction

 The principle of the debt cap measure is to limit relief for deductions in respect of excessive debt owed by UK members of a group.
 The measure applies whether the UK group companies are members of a UK or non-UK headed group.
 The amount of excessive debt is established by comparing the costs of borrowing, rather than snapshots of debt.
 The costs of borrowing are particular defined finance expenses.

-The worldwide measure of borrowing costs (referred to as the available amount) is the gross consolidated borrowing costs of the group as a whole.
-They are the finance expenses that are included in the group’s consolidated financial statements.
+The worldwide measure of borrowing costs (referred to as the ‘available amount’) is the gross consolidated borrowing costs of the group as a whole.
+They are the finance expenses that are included in the group’s consolidated financial statements and will exclude intra-group transactions.

-The tested expense amount is compared with the available amount and any excess is disallowed.
+The tested expense amount is compared with the available amount and any excess is disallowed (referred to as the ‘total dissallowed amount’).

-Where the group has UK members (that are members of the group for accounting purposes) that have net financing income, financing income can be exempted up to the amount of the total disallowance.
+Where the group has UK members (that are members of the group for accounting purposes) that have net financing income, financing income can be exempted.
+The amount exempted will be the lower of the total disallowed amount and the tested income amount (the sum of the net financing incomes of each UK group company that has net financing income).

 The costs of borrowing for both the UK and worldwide measures consist of interest, interest- like payments, ancillary costs of borrowing, finance charge element of finance leases and debt factoring costs.